OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   All additional dependencies will be installed into a newly created conda environment which is installed upon project creation.
   ..
-    comment: don't understand 'which is installed upon project creation', maybe just without that part?
+    comment:: don't understand 'which is installed upon project creation', maybe just without that part?

   .. warning::